THEOplayer/samples-ios-sdk/DRM-Playback/Guides/howto-configure-drm-source/README.md

-# THEOplayer How To's - Configure DRM Source
+# OptiView How To's - Configure DRM Source

-THEOplayer iOS SDK provides support for [FairPlay Streaming].
+OptiView Player iOS SDK provides support for [FairPlay Streaming].
 This guide is going to cover the steps to configure a source description with a [EZDRM] FairPlay stream.

-If you need information on how you can make your own DRM connectors such as the EZDRM one covered as part of this guide, feel free to take a look at our [DRM integrations repository] for an explanation of the DRM API and a bunch of examples for all platforms.
-DRM connector samples for the THEOplayer React Native SDK can be found [here](https://github.com/THEOplayer/react-native-theoplayer-drm).
+If you need information on how you can make your own DRM connectors such as the EZ DRM one covered as part of this guide, feel free to take a look at our [DRM integrations repository] for an explanation of the DRM API and a bunch of examples for all platforms.
+DRM connector samples for the OptiView Player React Native SDK can be found [here](https://github.com/THEOplayer/react-native-connectors/tree/main/drm).

 ## Table of Contents